Starry-Proj/Discord-App/README.md

 > You can configure which role(s) you'd like via the list in the command
 ### Available for All
 1. **`ping`** : Gives the latency in MS and returns if it's fast or slow
+2. **`script`** : Returns an embed that shows you the latest script, includes a mobile-friendly button

 ---